Designing an Offline-First Sync Engine for Mobile Apps

 }Conflict Resolution

-Instead of replacing the entire record, merge at the field level.
-If device A changes the name and device B changes the email, both changes survive.
-Conflicts only occur when the same field is modified.
+Field-Level Merge: merge at field level.
+Device A changes name, device B changes email, both survive.
+Conflict only when the same field is modified on both sides.

 fun mergeFields(